Werwolf: Allied reprisals

 According to Biddiscombe "the threat of Nazi partisan warfare had a generally unhealthy effect on broad issues of policy among the occupying powers.
 As well, it prompted the development of draconian reprisal measures that resulted in the destruction of much German property and the deaths of thousands of civilians and soldiers".
+Fear of fanatics willing to die for Nazi ideology contributed to strict anti-fraternization rules for Allied forces.
 Ian Kershaw states that fear of Werwolf activities may have motivated atrocities against German civilians by Allied troops during and immediately after the war.

 The German resistance movement was successfully suppressed in 1945.
 However, collective punishment for acts of resistance, such as fines and curfews, was still being imposed as late as 1948.
 Biddiscombe estimates the total death toll as a direct result of Werewolf actions and the resulting reprisals as 3,000–5,000.

 Soviet reprisals

 In the Soviet occupation zone, thousands of youths were arrested as "Werwolves".
 Evidently, arrests were arbitrary and in part based on denunciations.
 The arrested boys were either executed or interned in NKVD special camps.
 On 22 June 1945, Deputy Commissar of the NKVD Ivan Serov reported to the head of the NKVD Lavrentiy Beria the arrest of "more than 600" alleged Werwolf members, mostly aged 15 to 17 years.

 The report, though referring to incidents where Soviet units came under fire from the woods, asserts that most of the arrested had not been involved in any action against the Soviets, which Serov explained with interrogation results allegedly showing that the boys had been "waiting" for the right moment and in the meantime focused on attracting new members.
 In October 1945, Beria reported to Joseph Stalin the "liquidation" of 359 alleged Werwolf groups.
 Of those, 92 groups with 1,192 members were "liquidated" in Saxony alone.
 On 5 August 1946, Soviet minister for internal affairs Sergei Nikiforovich Kruglov reported that in the Soviet occupation zone, 332 "terrorist diversion groups and underground organizations" had been disclosed and "liquidated".
 A total of about 10,000 youths were interned in NKVD special camps, half of whom did not return.
 Parents as well as the East German administration and political parties, installed by the Soviets, were denied any information on the whereabouts of the arrested youths.
 The Red Army's torching of Demmin, which resulted in the suicide of hundreds of people, was blamed on alleged preceding Werwolf activities by the East German regime.